VictorGarritano/nlp_newsletter_translations/2020-03-16-NLP_Newsletter[PT-BR]_NLP_7.md

 \\

 No contexto de Aprendizado de Máquina, *compositional generalization* se refere a habilidade de representar o conhecimento aprendido com a base de dados e aplicá-lo a novos e diferentes contextos.
 Até o presente momento, não estava claro como medir essa composicionalidade nas redes neurais.
-Recentemente, o time de IA da Goole [apresentou](https://ai.googleblog.com/2020/03/measuring-compositional-generalization.html) um dos maiores *benchmarks* para *compositional generalization* utilizando tarefas como *question answering* e *semantic parsing*.
-A imagem abaixo apresenta um exemplo do modelo proposto untilizando os chamados *átomos* (unidades utilizadas para se gerar os exemplos) para que sejam produzidos *compostos* (novas combinações dos átomos).
+Recentemente, o time de IA da Google [apresentou](https://ai.googleblog.com/2020/03/measuring-compositional-generalization.html) um dos maiores *benchmarks* para *compositional generalization* utilizando tarefas como *question answering* e *semantic parsing*.
+A imagem abaixo apresenta um exemplo do modelo proposto utilizando os chamados *átomos* (unidades utilizadas para se gerar os exemplos) para que sejam produzidos *compostos* (novas combinações dos átomos).
 A ideia deste trabalho é construir bases de treino e teste que combinam exemplos que possuem a mesma distribuição pelos diferentes *átomos* mas com distribuições diferentes sobre os *compostos*.
 Os autores argumentam que essa é uma maneira mais confiável de se testar a *compositional generalization*.

 <!-- In the context of machine learning, compositional generalization is the ability to learn to represent meaning and in turn sequences (novel combinations) from what’s learned in the training set.
 To this date, it is not clear how to properly measure compositionality in neural networks.
 A Google AI team [proposes](https://ai.googleblog.com/2020/03/measuring-compositional-generalization.html) one of the largest benchmarks for compositional generalization using tasks such as question answering and semantic parsing.
 The picture below shows an example of the proposed model using atoms (produce, direct, etc.) to produce novel compounds, i.e., combinations of atoms.
 The idea of this work is to produce a train-test split that contains examples that share similar atoms (building blocks to generate examples) distribution but different compound distribution (the composition of atoms).
 The authors claim that is a more reliable way to test for compositional generalization. -->